≡ Menu

 A growth cap is the maximum return an IUL policy can earn.
 For example, if a policy has a 10% growth cap, and the S&P increases by 13% over the relevant period, interest is only credited at 10%.

-A participation rate is the percentage of the relevant index’s growth that is actually credited toward a policy’s interest rate.
+A participation rate is the percentage of the relevant index’s growth credited toward a policy’s interest rate.
 If, for instance, an IUL policy has an 80% participation rate, and the S&P increases by 10%, interest is credited at 8%.

-With both participation rates and growth caps, the additional index appreciation that is not credited to the policy effectively acts as the insurer’s fee for shouldering any losses if the market drops.
+With participation rates and growth caps, the additional index appreciation not credited to the policy effectively acts as the insurer’s fee for shouldering any losses if the market drops.

 GULs

-Some GUL policies also allow policyholders to voluntarily decrease the coverage amount in the future if they no longer need as much coverage or cannot afford as much premium.
+A policyholder can lower the necessary premiums early on by accepting a shorter period (through age 90 rather than 100, for example).
+However, premiums are likely to increase significantly if the insured is still living when the guaranty period concludes.
+Some GUL policies also allow policyholders to voluntarily decrease coverage if they no longer need as much coverage or cannot afford as much premium.

 GUL can be very helpful in estate planning—ensuring a reliable source of estate liquidity to pay taxes and administration fees, final expenses, or to protect other assets from creditor claims or the need for sale by the executor.